austintoddj/texastwisters/src/data/policies/billing-and-membership.md

   * **Billing Schedule:** Dues are billed monthly, with equal payments spread across the year to account for months with varying class frequencies.

   * **Enrollment:** Our rolling enrollment allows you to join any class with available spots.
-Your spot is secured until you submit a drop request.
+Once a payment is made, your spot is secured until you submit a drop request.

-  * **Drop Requests:** To avoid future charges, submit drop requests through the Customer Portal by the 15th of the month prior to the desired cancellation date.
+  * **Cancellations:** To cancel your enrollment, submit drop requests through the Customer Portal by the 15th of the month prior to the desired cancellation date.

+  * **Refunds:** Monthly enrollments, Camps, Open Gym sessions, and Birthday Party registration fees are non-refundable.

   ### Discounts